The organizations that came together over time to form today's Animal Humane Society trace their roots back more than

 April 23, 1891

 The Minneapolis Society for the Prevention of Cruelty is formally incorporated as the Minneapolis Humane Society.
 This organization will become the Animal Rescue League in 1916 and Animal Humane Society of Hennepin County in 1965.

 Minnesota Cruelty to Animals Law is enacted.
 Humane societies across Minnesota assist in the enforcement of laws to prevent wrong-doing to animals.
 The law defines new requirements for the care of pets, companion animals, and service animals.

 The Minneapolis Humane Society becomes the Animal Rescue League.
 The name change marks the separation of care for children and animals.
 This name will remains until 1965 when it is changed to The Animal Humane Society of Hennepin County.

 The Animal Rescue League's Florence Barton Loring Shelter is built.
 The finished construction on France Avenue in Golden Valley was made possible through the generous bequest of Florence Barton Loring.
-The building contained 60 dog kennels, and new technology to remove waste
+The building contained 60 dog kennels, and new technology to remove waste.

 Present St. Paul shelter opens.
 The building will be expanded in 1964, 1978, and 1988.